mlabs-haskell/clb/docs/reports/ms6/article.md

 How can we get assurance that the definition of the state machine we came up with is sound in terms of bugs which would potentially prevent liveness or lead to crashes?

-Probably, by far the greatest merit of CEM-based approach to developing dApps we've just seen is the fact that its parts can easily be turned into an "ideal world" model for the application.
+Probably, by far the greatest merit of the CEM-based approach to developing dApps we've just seen is the fact that its parts can easily be turned into an "ideal world" model for the application.
 Indeed, being given a list of possible transitions we can easily generate